About

 Driven by a fascination with the unknowns of the universe, I earned my PhD in astronomy from the University of Tokyo in 2019.
 I enjoyed my postdoc life as a DAWN Fellow in Copenhagen and a NASA Hubble Fellow in Austin before joining the University of Toronto as a faculty member in 2025.
-My research focuses on distant galaxies and black holes, using multi-wavelength observations from world-class telescopes such as JWST and ALMA.
+My research focuses on distant galaxies and black holes, using multi-wavelength observations with JWST, ALMA, and observatories around the world.

 Curriculum Vitae